decargroup/ifo_gazebo/README.md

 cd ~/catkin_ws/src/
 git clone https://YOUR_USERNAME@bitbucket.org/decargroup/ifo_gazebo.git
 ```
-(Side note: the above URL is for an HTTPS login to the remote git repo, using SSH-keys when using git is very convenient and recommended.)
+>Note: the above URL is for an HTTPS login to the remote git repo, using SSH-keys when using git is very convenient and recommended.)

 Next, compile the C++ Gazebo plugins using `catkin build`.